ELEVATE-Project/documents/src/docusaurus/docs/creating-and-managing-mentee-profile.md

 # Creating and Managing a Mentee Profile

-Users can update their profile details.
+You can update your profile details.

 > :::note
-> You cannot use the application without updating your profile.
+> You can use the application only after updating your profile.

 1. Go to **Profile** and tap **Edit**.